stanford-oval/genie-cloud/doc/getting-started.md

 Thingpedia stores knowledge about devices in the world.
 Wikipedia is organized around articles;
 Thingpedia is organized around devices, such as Twitter, a light bulb, or a thermostat.
-It creates an interoperable web of devices and let users program them in natural language.
+It creates an interoperable web of devices and let users connect them in natural language.

 ## What can I do with Almond?

-Almond draws the power from Thingpedia.
-It supports simple commands including actions (eg. `post on twitter`), time-based rules (eg. `tweet every hour`), one-time queries (eg. `search tweets`), and standing queries (eg. `monitor new tweets`).
+It supports simple commands including actions (eg. `post on twitter`), one-time queries (eg. `search tweets`), time-based rules (eg. `tweet every hour`), and standing queries (eg. `monitor new tweets`).
 On top of one-time queries and standing queries, filters can be used to further refine the commands (eg. `search tweets from bob`, `monitor new tweets about almond`).